integer-net/Solr/doc/manual.md

 #### General
 - Correction of spelling, fuzzy search
 - Displays exact search results first, followed by results to similar search terms
+- Select multiple filter values
+- Filters can be displayed left or above product lists
 - Supports multi store functionality of Magento completely
 - Compatible with default, modern and rwd themes of Magento
 - Can use one Solr core for several Magento store views or separate cores